Step Down to Carry On Part 2: Check a Smaller Bag

 In the first article of the Step Down to Carry On series, we focused on getting max packers—travelers who usually pack two suitcases, a carry on, and a personal item—down to a moderate carry-on-and-a-checked-bag combo.

-Of course, overpacking comes in all different shapes and sizes, so in this article, the second in our three-part series, I’ll be showing the moderate travel packer how to scale down to being a light checker, i.e. traveling with a small checked bag and a carry on.
+Of course, overpacking comes in all different shapes and sizes, so in this article, the second in our three-part series, I’ll be showing the moderate travel packer how to scale down to being a light checker, i.e. traveling with a small checked bag and a

 If you’re a moderate packer, lightening up your load may not necessarily save you money on baggage fees.
 But you will be able to move around more freely, have extra room for souvenirs, and feel like you’ve packed light enough to take public transportation instead of taxis.
 Are you ready to pack even lighter?
 Keep reading.